 - An employee in GTE’s Network Service Support Center in Tampa wiped data causing damage of more than $200,000.

-Key Cybersecurity Threats From Insiders
+Key Cybersecurity Threats From Insiders in USA

 It’s not just outsiders that pose a serious threat to organizations.
 Employees can also sabotage a company’s system through ignorance or a cause.
 Even a wrong click can lead to massive consequences.
-So, before moving on towards prevention, let’s take a look at major cybersecurity threats from insiders that you should be looking for.
+So, before moving on towards prevention, let’s take a look at major cybersecurity threats in USA from insiders that you should be looking for.

 A virus is a malignant code that can take over any device on an infected system.
 It can steal passwords, corrupt important files, spam contacts, and more.
 Viruses are either purposely or accidentally spread.